uCalc/powerbasic-to-cpp/README.md

    - Use the current version of uCalc Language builder to construct your Find/Replace patterns.
    - Test it.
    - Click where it says: "[Add a description]" in uCalc Transform (on the bottom right of the save button), and identfy yourself as the author of that section, along with a summary of what you're contributing.
 Note: Each individual Find/Replace creteria also includes a Comment property.
 You may also enter text in a Find box, and remove the checkmark (so it is ignored) to have it serve as a comment for items below.
-   - Save it (and all of your future changes) in a file named after your GitHub profile name, and upload to the /convert directory.
-Note: these will periodically be merged with pb-to-cpp.uc.
+   - Save it and upload it along with the test code you used.

-   - Upload the test code you tested it with, in the /test directory.
+- Make suggestions, ask questions, cheer the project on, invite others to join, etc.